Charles-Fieseler/Learning_Control_Signals_MATLAB/README.md

 	* Zimmer_analysis.m is basically my lab manual (all the scripts I've run)
 	* Zimmer_paper_plots.m produces the plots in the paper
 	* Zimmer_interactive_plots.m produces a couple interactive plots for exploration
+	* CElegansModel.m is a class with most of the analysis and plotting functions

 ### How do I get set up? ###